-In an online environment, there is equally a need for the regulator to develop or approve a simplified standardized format for disclosing the privacy features of particular services, which consumers can learn and get used to using.
-This could usefully contain standardized levels of privacy so that a consumer who invested in learning that she is comfortable with Level 2 could select Level 2 the next time she was confronted with a choice.
+In an online environment, there is equally a need for the regulator to develop or approve a simplified, standardized format for disclosing the privacy features of particular services, which consumers can learn and get used to using.
+This could usefully contain standardized levels of privacy so that a consumer who invested in learning that they are comfortable with Level 2 privacy could select Level 2 the next time they were confronted with a choice.
 Such a standardized format would be most useful if it applied across all digital services that collect data from consumers.
-Service providers could then offer different product offerings to consumers, on the basis of different privacy features.
+Service providers could then offer different product offerings to consumers, based on different privacy features.
 Recognizing that this is never going to be a straightforward choice, consumers will nonetheless be in a far better position to make reasoned trade-off than they are today.

-We therefore recommend the following:
+Therefore, we recommend the following:

-- The regulator should develop a simplified, standardized way of presenting privacy features and online firms should be mandated to use it.
-The regulator should ensure that the choice screen has simple language and graphics so that it is accessible to a large fraction of consumers.64 - Consideration should also be given to enabling this standardized privacy system to allow consumers to set, upfront, limits on the amount and types of personal data that can be gathered.
+- The regulator should develop a simplified, standardized way of presenting privacy features, and online firms should be mandated to use it.
+The regulator should ensure that the choice screen has simple language and graphics so that it is accessible to a large fraction of consumers. - Consideration should also be given to enabling this standardized privacy system to allow consumers to set upfront limits on the amount and types of personal data that can be gathered.
 These limits would then become the default limits for that consumer across different apps and services.
-The consumer would only be alerted to provide active consent if a particular site offered privacy protections or gathered more or different data than the consumer had chosen as their preferred defaults. - Absent this, the regulator should at least develop default standards for the amount and types of personal data that can be collected without requiring active consumer consent.
+The consumer would only be alerted to provide active consent if a particular site offered different privacy protections or gathered more or different data than the consumer had chosen as their preferred defaults. - Absent this, the regulator should at least develop default standards for the amount and types of personal data that can be collected without requiring active consumer consent.
 Firms wishing to collect more or different data than permitted by the default standards would be required to obtain active consumer consent.
 This would be valuable in overcoming the issue of "click-happy" consumers.
-This minimum privacy standard should explicitly exclude both the possibility of selling the personal data and the limitation of liability for third party use of data.
+This minimumprivacy standard should explicitly exclude both the possibility of selling the personal data and the limitation of liability for third-party use of data.
 If this were done, then any privacy notification would signal something out of the ordinary that was genuinely worthy of a consumer's attention.
-Firms in turn may wish to avoid triggering such a notification, and thus this standard would likely become the industry norm, reducing the requirement for consumers to make difficult choices in this area for themselves, while still allowing firms to diverge if they wish.